July 4th promo10-year warranty

 02The build

 One solid frame.
-Rungs you'd keep furniture-grade.
+Rungs finished like furniture.

-Spend an afternoon on Amazon and you’ll find Swedish ladders from roughly $100 to $320 — brands like JOYMOR and VEVORamong them.
+Spend an afternoon on Amazon and you’ll find Swedish ladders from roughly $100 to $320 — brands like JOYMOR and VEVOR among them.
 Most share the same recipe: light softwood or thin tube, dowel rungs of unspecified wood, and fasteners chosen to hit a price.
 They photograph well.
 They don’t age well.

 That’s the difference you feel the first time you hang from one: a budget ladder tells you it’s taking your weight; a BenchK simply does, silently, the way a well-made staircase does.
 It’s rated for a 330 lb (150 kg) user and certified to the European safety standards PN-EN 12346 and PN-EN 913— numbers an unrated import simply can’t put on the table.